cakephp/docs/en/tutorials-and-examples/cms/tags-and-users.rst

     echo $this->Form->control('tags._ids', ['options' => $tags]);

 This will render a multiple select element that uses the ``$tags`` variable to generate the select box options.
-You should now create a couple new articles that have tags, as in the following section we'll be adding the ability to find articles by tags.
+You should now create a couple of new articles that have tags, as in the following section we'll be adding the ability to find articles by tags.
+For now, you will only be able to select from the predefined tags.
+Later, we'll add the ability to create new tags, and to display tags on the view page.

 You should also update the ``edit`` method to allow adding or editing tags.
 The edit method should now look like::